not-timid/a0/README.md

    Node 16.8.0 is the minimum specified by [the Next.js 'installation' docs ](https://nextjs.org/docs/getting-started/installation)
 3. Check your __VS Code__ version:
-   `code --version # should be '1.79.0' or greater`
+   `code --version # should be '1.79.1' or greater`
-4. In VS Code, install and enable the [`dnamsons.kimbie-dark-plus` ](https://marketplace.visualstudio.com/items?itemName=dnamsons.kimbie-dark-plus) theme
+4. In VS Code, install and enable version 1.3.0 or greater of the [`dnamsons.kimbie-dark-plus` ](https://marketplace.visualstudio.com/items?itemName=dnamsons.kimbie-dark-plus) theme